Code of Ethics & Conduct

 Competence

-Coaches must be able to recognise and accept when to refer
+Coaches must recognise when to refer

-possible, to verify the competence and integrity of any other person to whom
+performers to other coaches or agencies.
+As for as possible, it is their responsibility to verify the competence and integrity of any other person to whom they refer a performer.

 Coaches should regularly seek ways of increasing their personal